smiakchilo/aem-crash-course/lessons/2.12/part2.md

 Previously we used to speak that in a Sling model, one should neither create nor discard a _ResourceResolver_ because the Sling framework does this automatically.
 Things are different in services.

 To create an instance of _ResourceResolver_, one needs:
-* A system user with access rights to the necessary folders;
+* A system user with access rights to the necessary nodes;
 * A service mapping;
 * And a reference to _ResourceResolverFactory_.